tensorflow/tfjs/README.md

 $ yarn prep # Installs dependencies.
 ```

+#### Yarn vs NPM
+It's up to you.
+Yarn is fully interoperable with npm.
+You can either do `yarn` or `npm install`.
+To add package, you can do `yarn add pgk-name` or `npm install pkg-name`.
+We use yarn since it is better at caching and resolving dependencies.

+#### Code editor
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) for
 development.
 Make sure to install
 [TSLint VSCode extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint)